Upper Body Exercises

 Advanced modification: Perform side plank and lift the top leg up off of the bottom leg.

-Starting in a plank position, lower down onto your right forearm and then your left forearm.
+Starting in a plank position on your knees, lower down onto your right forearm and then your left forearm.
 Now you’re in a forearm plank.
 Then, press your right palm down and then your left palm down to press you back up into a plank.
 Repeat this 5 times with your right hand leading, and then 5 times with your left hand leading.

 Lower Body Exercises